EmbeddedPi/udpServerLED/README.md

 ======
 A status indicator plugin for a RaspberryPi Minecraft server

-This application dispalys the status of a Minecraft server on external LEDs.
+This application displays the status of a Minecraft server on external LEDs.

 Server is online (GPIO18)
 LAN players present (GPIO23)